FOSSILGUY.COM

 Below is a National Geographic video: Mosasaurs 101

-A Flipper from the mosasaur Clidastes propython.
-Notice it's a modified arm
+Flipper from the mosasaur Clidastes propython showing a modified arm

-A Flipper from the mosasaur Clidastes propython.
-Notice it's just a arm, like a dolphin flipper.
+A flipper from the mosasaur Clidastes propython.
+Notice it is a modified arm, similar in concept to a dolphin flipper.

 Other Marine Reptiles of the Cretaceous

-Ichthyosaur Fossil Skeleton from Holzmaden, Germany.
-Displayed in the Carnegie Museum of Natural History.
-Notice Ichthyosaurs would look like todays dolphins.
+Ichthyosaur fossil skeleton from Holzmaden, Germany.
+Displayed at the Carnegie Museum of Natural History.
+Ichthyosaurs had dolphin-like bodies.

-Long Necked Plesiosaur Fossil Skeleton from North America.
-Displayed in the Academy of Natural Sciences of Philadelphia.
+Long-necked plesiosaur fossil skeleton from North America.
+Displayed at the Academy of Natural Sciences of Philadelphia.

 A view of the second set of teeth in the upper jaw of a Tylosaurus mosasaur skull cast.
-From the Mace Brown Museum in Charleston, SC.
+From the Mace Brown Museum in Charleston, South Carolina.

 Mosasaur Color and Swimming Style: New Research